artag/Training/Notes_Grokking_Simplicity/ReadMe.md

 * Shared variables (such as globals) are common implicit inputs and outputs.
 * Implicit inputs can often be replaced by arguments.
 * Implicit outputs can often be replaced by return values.
-* As we apply functional principles, we’ll find the ratio of code in actions to code in calculations shifting toward calculations.
+* As we apply functional principles, we'll find the ratio of code in actions to code in calculations shifting toward calculations.

 ## Chapter 5.
 Improving the design of actions